 Also, keep in mind that an air purifier's CADR rating reflects the best-case scenario.
 These numbers are determined in controlled testing environments.
 Variables in your home, such as drafts or dampness, may prevent your air purifier from hitting its optimal rating.

 Finally, not every air purifier is tested using the CADR system.
-The manufacturer of the IQAir HealthPro Plus, one of our recommended models, does not submit the device for AHAM testing.
-Read independent reviews to get an idea of how well an air purifier works.
+The manufacturer of the IQAir HealthPro Plus (opens in new tab), one of our recommended models, has not submitted the device for AHAM testing.
+Read independent reviews to get an idea of how well an air purifier works in these instances.

 The types of filters used by air purifiers